The Janna Mysteries: Book 3: Lilies for Love

 On the run from Robert of Babestoche, the man who will stop at nothing, even murder, to hide his secret, Janna takes refuge at Wiltune Abbey.
 There she desperately seeks to learn how to read, so that she can uncover the truth about her unknown father.
 But first there are mysteries to be solved.
 Who is the newcomer asking questions about Janna?
 Who stabbed the lord Hugh at St Edith's fair?
 Was the knife meant for Janna, or will Hugh's friendship with the beautiful Emma have disastrous consequences for them all?
 Who is destroying a precious manuscript and who is leaving lilies at the shrine of St Edith?
 The civil war between King Stephen and Empress Matilda has reached a crucial point, and Janna meets the empress when she comes to the abbey, a meeting that will open her eyes to a whole new world and further discoveries about her identity.

 Book 4: Willows for Weeping

-In Willows for Weeping, Janna leaves the abbey in the company of pilgrims en route to Amesbury where she hopes to find out more about her mother's past.
-But a stolen relic and a dead man bearing a mysterious message add complications to the journey, especially when the leader of the pilgrims is found dead at Stonehenge.
-A charismatic pilgrim catches Janna's heart, particularly when he hints that he knows something about her father's identity.
-Together they travel with a group of jongleurs towards Winchester.
-When the missing message suddenly turns up things start to go horribly wrong as Janna is forced to choose between love and duty.
+In Willows for Weeping, Janna leaves the abbey with a group of pilgrims heading to Amesbury, hoping to uncover more about her mother's past.
+However, a stolen relic and a dead man with a mysterious message complicate the journey, especially when the leader of the pilgrims is found dead at Stonehenge.
+A charismatic pilgrim captures Janna's heart, particularly when he suggests that he knows something about her father's identity.
+Together, they travel with a group of jongleurs toward Winchester.
+When the missing message suddenly reappears, things take a turn for the worse as Janna is forced to choose between love and duty.